nathanwoulfe/NestingContently/README.md

 Nesting Contently 5 ships with property value converters for Block List and Block Grid, to remove any hidden blocks before rendering.

-For Block Grid, this works with infinitely nested blocks, so feel free to create disgusting levels of nesting.
+For Block Grid, this works with infinitely nested blocks, so feel free to create disgusting levels of nesting (don't really, your editors will hate you).

 There's no need to read any further, the rest is just a history lesson, but you can [jump straight to the good part](http://issues.umbraco.org/issue/U4-10422) and the [follow up good part](https://github.com/umbraco/Umbraco-CMS/issues/2887).